liran-funaro/fabric-x-committer/README_DEMO.md

 ## Backend
 ### Deploy and Run Topology
+First you will need to create a Github token on github.ibm.com as described [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Make sure to tick **repo**, as described in step 8.
+This will allow access to the private repos.
+This token is the one to use instead of `<<YOUR_TOKEN_HERE>>` when setting the env var SC_GITHUB_TOKEN.
 * Build binaries, configs, and run topology: You have changed the code or the topology.
+You can pass `BFT` or `etcdraft` as a parameter to the `setup` method.
 ```shell
 export SC_GITHUB_USER=alexandros-filios
 export SC_GITHUB_TOKEN=<<YOUR_TOKEN_HERE>>